Regulators map out first capital blueprint for insurers

-LONDON (Reuters) - The world’s top insurers could be forced to raise fresh capital under rules proposed by regulators on Wednesday that echo measures imposed on the banks to avert another financial crisis.
+LONDON, Oct 9 (Reuters) - The world’s top insurers could be forced to raise fresh capital under rules proposed by regulators on Wednesday, echoing measures imposed on the banks to try to avert the risk of another financial crisis.

-The insurance industry says it wasn’t to blame for the havoc resulting from reckless bank lending, but events at American International Group Inc - which had to be rescued by the U.S. government in one of the biggest-ever bailouts - showed risks can lie outside the banking sector.
+The insurance industry say it wasn’t to blame for the havoc resulting from reckless bank lending, yet events at AIG - which had to be rescued by the U.S. government in one of the biggest-ever bailouts - showed risks can lie outside the banking sector.

 The insurance proposals include the first-ever global capital requirements for the sector and are designed to protect policyholders as well as limit risks to the broader financial system.

-The proposed rules mirror a global framework built over decades for banks that has been toughened up since flaws were uncovered in the 2008 financial crisis.
+The move mirrors a global framework built over decades for banks and which has been toughened up since flaws were uncovered in the 2008 financial crisis.

 The new insurance rules are being written by the International Association of Insurance Supervisors (IAIS), which represents nearly 140 countries, and will apply to roughly 50 top companies from the start of 2019.